Human Papilloma Virus

-It is vital that this consent form is completed and returned to the Public Health Directorate, as without it your child will be unable to receive the vaccination as scheduled.
+It is vital that this consent form is completed and returned to the Community Care Directorate, as without it your child will be unable to receive the vaccination as scheduled.

 Two doses of the vaccine are required for full protection and these are provided in-school during year 8.
 The first vaccination session will normally be held in in the Autumn term, with the second in the following Spring term.
 In both cases, the vaccinator gives the vaccination in the upper arm.

 All girls that completed year 8 without having the vaccinations will be offered the opportunity to receive them in year 9.
 A letter and consent form will be sent during the summer holidays, which should be completed and returned even if you do not wish your child to be vaccinated (there is an option to decline consent).

 It is also possible to be vaccinated at a later stage.
 However there are a few points to note here: